Hints & TipsTips to estimate the age without a S/N

 Preparing to take the National Home Inspector Examination® or looking for a reliable home inspection resource?

-Get BOTH benefits with this manual from the Examination Board of Professional Home Inspectors!
+Get BOTH benefits with these manuals from the Examination Board of Professional Home Inspectors!

 Click HERE for more Information!